The Last Express

-The Last Express is an adventure video game designed by Jordan Mechner and published by Broderbund in 1997 for PC.
-Players take on the role of an American who accepts an invite by a friend to join them on the Orient Express, days before the start of World War I, only to become involved in a maelstrom of treachery, lies, political conspiracies, personal interests, romance and murder, upon boarding the train.
+The Last Express is a 1997 adventure game designed by Jordan Mechner and published by Broderbund for PC.
+Players take on the role of an American who accepts an invitation from a friend to join them on the Orient Express, days before the start of World War I, only to become involved in a maelstrom of treachery, lies, political conspiracies, personal interests, romance and murder, upon boarding the train.
 The game is unique in how it was created, its non-linear story, and in how events in the game are conducted within real-time.

 The game was a commercial disappointment following its release, but received highly positive reviews and a positive post-release response.
 A Sony PlayStation port was in development, but was cancelled before it was finished.
 The game was later reacquired by Mechner, who worked with DotEmu to make portable versions of the game for iOS and Android, and later released a remade version for Steam, entitled The Last Express – Gold Edition.